 What is “I’m feeling curious” and how to use it?

-This Google trick is, in essence, a boredom buster and not in a time-wasting kind of way, in a knowledge building kind of way.
-Google is all about information, so when you do a search for the notorious I’m feeling curious trick, then you can an answer box with a random question and answer in it.
+I’d like to think of this Google trick as probably the most educational one that I know exist at the moment.
+In essence, it’s a complete boredom buster and not in a time-wasting kind of way, in a knowledge building kind of way.
+Google is all about information, so when you do a search for the notorious curious trick, you are presented with a fact box containing a random question and answer in it.
 You can think of it as a way to learn random facts at a time when you least expect it.
-Here’s a fact I was presented with about sign language used in different countries:

 Science buffs, this one is for you.

 Bruce Lee is an all time martial arts favorite of mine.
 He was an incredible athlete, and I love his movies.
 Finding out what he studied was pretty cool.

 My final thoughts on this Google trick and moving forward

 I’m the kind of person that can get bored pretty quickly, even with something like I’m feeling curious.
 Other people might sit for hours in front of their computer consuming every little piece of information presented to them by this trick, but I’ve not been able to use it for more than five minutes.
 In a technology world where things can often get very mundane, it’s nice to see something that is not just a time waster by bringing value to you as a person, especially in an educational capacity.